Welfare benefits news

 You can pay back the loan early, but this is entirely voluntary.
 There will be no early repayment fees.

 You can opt out of loan payments at any time.
 But you will have to repay any outstanding loan amount, plus interest, from available equity in your property when it is sold or ownership is transferred.

 If you want to stop your SMI loan payments you will need to make sure you can pay the interest on the mortgage yourself.

-Can I accept the offer of an SMI loan at a later date?
+Accepting the offer of an SMI loan at a later date

-What happens if I have an appointee or someone holds power of attorney?
+If you have an appointee or someone holds power of attorney

 You are likely to be contacted early July 2017 onwards - if you are on Pension Credit.